 Whether you have purchased your little furball from a respected breeder or got it as a gift from your loved ones, you need to give socialization training to your French Bulldog.
 Socializing with your dog is a must if you want to keep him in control.

 Through socialization, you train your dog to remain lovable and friendly around other people, cats, children, and animals.
-If you don’t give this training to your Frenchie, it might hurt your kid or make him become an excessive barker.
+If you don’t give this training to your Frenchie, it might hurt your kid or become an excessive barker.

 You can introduce your little furball to more people, situations, and places at a young age.
 Socialization might not seem like an expensive thing, but you’ll need to take your dog to different dog-friendly locations, parks, and sometimes to training classes.
 This will undoubtedly take your precious time and cost you several bucks.

 Socialization is not the only aspect of training that your French Bulldog needs.
 You will also have to offer obedience training to control your Frenchie.
-Obedience training is vital if your dog is barking a lot without any reason.
+Obedience training is important if your dog is barking a lot without any reason.

 Frenchies are usually smart and intelligent.
 Therefore, it is recommended to train your dog at a young age.
 However, they are known to be stubborn.
 If you are stuck with a stubborn French Bulldog, it might cost you a lot of money.